 Management has the requisite familiarity with the markets the company lends in generally and of the collateral properties specifically to analyze sales-comparables and assess their suitability/applicability.
 Management is acquainted with market participants - investors, developers, brokers, lenders - that are useful, relevant secondary sources of data and information regarding valuation and valuation variability.
 These secondary sources may have familiarity with and perspectives on pending transactions, successful strategies to optimize value, and the history and details of specific properties - on and off the market - that enhance the process and analysis that is particularly and principally germane to establishing value in distressed markets and/or property types (such as land held for development and for units in a condominium conversion).
+Multiple inputs from different sources often collectively provide the best evidence of fair value.
+In these cases expected cash flows would be considered alongside other relevant information.

-Loans and interest income
+Loans, advances and interest income